 Develop Your Network

 Connect with members locally and around the globe to develop your network.
-Your network can be a valuable resource for support, advice, and potentially job leads.
+Your network is a valuable resource for support, advice, and potential job leads.
 Find additional resources on SPE's Community page.

 Connect with Other Members

 SPE Connect is your online community to meet, collaborate, discuss specific technical challenges and resolutions, or to share your experience and knowledge with other SPE members worldwide.

 - Members in Transition Support Community

 - Technical Communities are available by discipline